Yoga-sketch/SCU-Projects/README.md

     - Prediction Of Titanic Survivors:
         - Using feature engineering and Machine Learning models in Python, predicted the titanic survivors with high accuracy.

-5. Data Visualisation with Tableau :
+5. Data Visualisation :
-    - Student Loan across the states in US:
-        - Created a story board  to help government understand loan distribution across various public and private schools.
+    - Various data Visualisations with Tableau

 6. Database Management System :
     - OTT Platform Database System: